 Reports must be postmarked by April 1st the report will be scored to determine the best Councils in the State within each Division.
 The reporting period of coverage for this year is from April 1st through March 31st of each year.

 Reports need to be submitted in the correct State Activity Category.
 The way to determine which activity category an event should be submitted under is simply to determine who benefits from the event itself.
-If the event is a fundraiser, the recipients of the funds will determine the appropriate activity category (funds for the Parish would be a Church event, funds raised for the food locker would be a Community event).
-If the Council has not designated in advance where those funds will go and they are simply deposited into the Council’s General Fund for the distribution later, then that event is a Council event.
-An easy way to remember this is to “follow the money”.
+If the event is a fundraiser, the recipients of the funds will determine the appropriate activity category (funds for an ultrasound device would be a Life event, funds raised for the food locker would be a Community event).
+If the Council has not designated in advance where those funds will go and they are simply deposited into the Council’s General Fund for the distribution later, then place it in the category that it will probably be used for in the future.

 Report forms must have only ONE activity category checked, and it must be checked in order to be considered.
 A good report will include all of the details of the event (who, what, when, where, why and how) – the same information that would normally be included in a press release.